top of page

 BIO

 Alison lives in Nashville, Tennessee and has been a full time artist since 2016.
-As a teen, Alison studied art at Rochester Institute's School of Craft, and the University of Texas at Austin, where she earned a Master's in Advertising, and pursued careers in marketing and teaching.
-By 2016 Alison married and moved to Stuttgart, Germany where she lived for 3 years and immersed herself in European encaustics from 2016-2019.
-She traveled extensively studying with artists in many countries and worked in a sculpture atelier with Birgit Feil in Stuttgart.
+Alison studied art at Rochester Institute's School of Craft, and the University of Texas at Austin, where she earned a Master's in Advertising, and pursued careers in marketing and teaching.
+By 2016 Alison married and moved to Germany where she lived for 3 years and immersed herself in European encaustics.
+She traveled studying with artists in many countries and worked in a sculpture atelier with Birgit Feil in Stuttgart .Alison’s career kicked off when she was invited for membership in Germany’s oldest art guild, the Künstlerbund Stuttgart, founded in 1876.

 • World Healers